ansible-collections/community.proxysql/README.md

 ## Contributing to this collection

-The content of this collection is made by good [people](CONTRIBUTORS) like you.
+The content of this collection is made by good [people](CONTRIBUTORS) like you, a community of individuals collaborating on making the world better through developing automation software.

 All types of contributions are very welcome.